orchetect/TimecodeKit/README.md

 - process user-entered timecode strings and format them in realtime in a TextField
 - optionally highlight individual invalid timecode components with a specified set of attributes (defaults to red foreground color)

-The invalid formatting attributes defaults to applying `[ .foregroundColor : NSColor.red ]` to invalid components.
+The invalid formatting attributes defaults to applying `[.foregroundColor: NSColor.red]` to invalid components.
 You can alternatively supply your own invalid attributes by setting the `validationAttributes` property on the formatter.

 ```swift
 // set up formatter